grafana/alloy/docs/sources/collect/ecs-openteletry-data.md

      The AWS Collector comes with two configurations.
 Select one of them based on your environment:
      * Use `--config=/etc/ecs/ecs-default-config.yaml` to consume StatsD metrics, OTLP metrics and traces, and X-Ray SDK traces.
      * Use `--config=/etc/ecs/container-insights/otel-task-metrics-config.yaml` to Use StatsD, OTLP, Xray, and Container Resource utilization metrics.
-1. Follow the ECS Fargate setup instructions to create a task definition using the template.
+1. Follow the ECS Fargate setup instructions to [create a task definition][task] using the template.

 ## Run {{% param "PRODUCT_NAME" %}} directly in your instance, or as a Kubernetes sidecar